usgs/best-practices/software/README.md

 Start Developing
 ----------------

 Your GitHub account is your own.
-You can [create public repositories][5] using your account.
-There is no limitation on what can be done in these repositories, however keep in mind that commits made to these repositories are public to the world.
+You can [create public repositories][5] within your user account namespace without formal approval.
+There is no limitation on what can be done in these "[scratch software][13]" repositories, however keep in mind that commits made to these repositories are public to the world.
 A best practice is to **never commit private or otherwise sensitive** information.

 While actively developing a project, it is recommended you follow an "[Integration Manager Workflow][5]".
 This workflow works especially well